 16 Viljoen St, Lorentzville

-Once a sprawling and derelict complex of light industrial buildings, this sprawling site in Lorentzville in eastern Joburg (30,000m2) is undergoing a spectacular re-imagining.
-The vision is for a complex of makers, artists and artisans, that will bring l
+Once a derelict complex of light industrial buildings, this sprawling site in Lorentzville in eastern Joburg (30,000m2) is undergoing a spectacular re-imagining.
+The vision is for a complex of makers, artists and artisans, that will bring life to this do